hellysmile/django-mongo-sessions/README.rst

 will be dropped and then will be indexed with ``insureIndex`` again, be careful here

-*it is good way to change expireAfterSeconds only by 1 runnings instance*
+*it is good way to change expireAfterSeconds only by 1 running instance*

 tests::